1. Gautama Buddha was born in __________.

 Explanation: Held in 383 BCE under Kalasoka’s patronage.

-30. The main issue discussed at the Second Buddhist Council was:
+30. The main issue discussed at the Second Buddhist Council was__________.

 A) Admission of women into Sangha